Parkinson's Awareness Kids-Only T-Shirt Design Contest

 - Remember the design must be your own original unpublished work and must not contain any third-party logos, trademarks or copyright material.

-All entries will be voted upon by a committee of judges comprised of members of our Creativity and Parkinson’s Project and People with Parkinson’s Advisory Council.
-After this committee selects our five finalists, the general public will vote on PDF’s website to choose the winning design.
-The winning design will be announced in February 2014 and be featured on a t-shirt offered exclusively on PDF’s online store and to participants of the Parkinson’s Unity Walk in New York City in April 2014.
+All entries will be voted upon by a committee of judges comprised of members of our Creativity and Parkinson’s Project as well as past T-Shirt Design Contest winners.
+After this committee selects our five finalists, the general public will vote for the winning design on PDF’s website.
+The winning design will be announced in February 2015 and be featured on a t-shirt offered exclusively on PDF’s online store and to participants of the Parkinson’s Unity Walk in New York City in April 2015.